scherbatsky-jr/scribe-compiler/README.md

 - Boolean operation
 - Relational Operations (Greater than, greater or equal to, less than, less than or equal to, equal to, not equal to)
 - While loop
+- Type Check (All the arithmetic operations can be conducted between same type only)

 ## Terminals